YANG-DB/knowledge-graph/docs/info/components/Architecture.md

     ]
 ```

 We can observe that many modules are functional specific that offer a distinct funtional behavior and can be added/removed to add/remove functionality as needed.

-**Specific Funtional Modules**
+**Specific Functional Modules**
   -   GraphQLModule - enabling graphql query support
   -   AsgGraphQLModule - enabling graphql ASG query translation & rewrite